NORFOLK PUBLIC HOUSES

 BAILEY STREET

-FREEBRIDGE -LYNN HUNDRED FULL LICENCE CLOSED by 1918
+FREEBRIDGE -LYNN HUNDRED FULL LICENCE CLOSED 1917

-ELIJAH EYRES ( Taken over by Morgans 1900 )
+ELIJAH EYRES (Taken over by Morgans 1900)

 MORGANS 1900 to c1908